wpexpertsio/password-protected/readme.txt

 * Allow logged-in users - Option to give logged-in users access to the website.
 * Allow RSS Feeds - Option to allow access to feeds.
 * Allow Rest API Access - Allow admin to access pages and posts.
-* Customization - Customize the password-protected screen, including the background, font, logo, color, etc.
+* Customization – Customize the password-protected screen, including the background, font, logo, and colors (using [Login Designer](https://wp.org/plugins/login-designer))

 > Please note, this plugin works by setting a cookie to allow access to the site.
 If you are using a caching plugin or web hosting such as WP Engine that has in-built caching, you will need to configure the caching service to be disabled if the Password Protected cookie is set.